dddrrreee/cs240lx-23spr/labs/11-i2s-microphone/README.md

   - As the datasheet states, the mic is a i2s slave, which means we have to configure the i2s hardware on the pi to control it (i.e., be in in master mode).
-Among other things this means the pi suppliies this clock signal as well as WS (a sort-of additional clock that denotes complete frames).
+Among other things this means the pi supplies this clock signal as well as WS (a sort-of additional clock that denotes complete frames).
 Since our pi doesn't magically know what the microphone needs for a clock we will have to figure out how to